regnighc/ConanPlayersAPI/README.md

 ## API Endpoint
 The primary endpoint for accessing player data follows this pattern:

-/players/IPADDRESS/PORT
+/players/IPADDRESS/QUERYPORT

-Replace `IPADDRESS` and `PORT` with the actual address and port of your server.
+Replace `IPADDRESS` and `QUERYPORT` with the actual address and port of your server.
 This design allows you to target specific servers for their player lists.

 ## Getting Started